patons02/Moonpig/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?

+	initially public variable
+	program class not static
+	unclearly named variables
+	badly named method in API

 Q2.
 What best practices have you used while implementing your solution?

+	Clean Code
+	Separated into separate functions

 Q3.
 What further steps would you take to improve the solution given more time?

+	Extract into service use DI and Mock
+	Look at implementing a lookup for Bank holidays
+	Look at if data needs implementation based on region/country Look at implementing await/async

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)

+	building a user profile and using it creating personalised content and relevant products.

 ## Request and Response Examples